-Feeding entirely on grass and other similar plant products for their diet, cows have got huge stomachs that take up a significant share of their physiology.
-This guide will answer how many compartments the cow has in their stomach and what each does.
+Feeding entirely on grass and other similar plant products for their diet, cows have huge stomachs that take up a significant share of their physiology.
+This guide will answer how many stomachs a cow has and what the four compartments do.

-A cow has one stomach that contains four separate compartments and is the reason why cows are classified as ruminants.
-The four compartments of a cows stomach are the rumen, reticulum, omasum and abomasum.
+A cow has one stomach containing four separate compartments.
+The four compartments of a cow’s stomach are the rumen, reticulum, omasum, and abomasum.
 Each part of the stomach breaks down their food to allow them to extract every nutrient.

 If you want to know why cows need multi-part stomachs, as well as what each of them does when it comes to digesting the food, read on to get some great information.

-Humans are versatile eaters that can eat plants as well as other plant-eating animals, while also deriving the required amounts of sugar out of the cell walls of the consumed food.
+Humans are versatile eaters that can eat plants and animals while getting the required amounts of sugar out of the consumed food’s cell walls.

-However, we can’t derive energy from raw grass and other dense vegetation as our digestive systems aren’t equipped to break such food down.
+However, we can’t get energy from raw grass and other dense vegetation as our digestive systems aren’t equipped to break such food down.

-On the other hand, cows are classified as ruminates and ungulates, which means that they have to feed on plants that are hard to digest, including grass.
+Cows are classified as ruminates, which means that they have to feed on plants that are hard to digest, including grass.
 This is why their digestive systems must be reliable and efficient enough to break such food down.

-Cows do this by regurgitating and re-chewing their food, further breaking it down and extracting more of the nutrients from it that are finally absorbed into their bodies.
+Cows regurgitate and re-chew their food, further breaking it down and extracting more of the nutrients from it.

-The fact that they depend on the nutrients in the grass is the reason why cows have four stomachs when most animals do just fine with one.
+The fact that they depend on the nutrients in the grass is the reason why cows have four-compartments’ when most animals have one.

 Cows have to consume vast amounts of grass to get the right amount of nutrients.
-This is the reason that they spend so much more time grazing grass than carnivores do when hunting and eating their meals.
+This is why they spend so much more time grazing than carnivores do when hunting.

-Although a large number of mammals eat fruits or soft young leaves, there is not enough fruit readily available for big grazing animals like a cow as they are not a forest-dwelling species.
+Although many mammals eat fruits or soft young leaves, there is not enough fruit readily available for big grazing animals like cows as they are not a forest-dwelling species.

-However, they have come up with an efficient way of extracting maximum nutrition even from mediocre quality food.
-This is why over time cows have evolved in a way that has allowed them to take their nutrition from their surroundings.
+However, cows have an efficient way of extracting maximum nutrition even from mediocre quality food.
+This is why, over time, cows have evolved in a way that has allowed them to eat hardier plants.

 Containing a total of 32 teeth, their mouths feature two canines and six incisors.
 The canines on the bottom front are combined with a dental pad atop the cow’s mouth.

 Their mouths enable them to consume large amounts of grass at once.
 The canines in their mouths perform quite similar to incisors when it comes to cutting through the grass.
 A large gap separates the front teeth.
-This gap along with the dental pad present in the cow’s mouth enables the cows to grind the grass from side to side.
+This gap and the dental pad present in the cow’s mouth enable the cows to grind the grass from side to side.

 Usually, the plant matter or grass is combined with tough stems, but the cows chew their food in a motion that works from side-to-side.
 This allows their molars to break down the grass into smaller bits that are much easier to digest.

 Usually, cows graze and get full at the same time.
-They follow this by laying around.
+They follow this by lying around.
 It’s only later on that they begin chewing the grass that they swallowed.
-When the grass enters the cow’s stomach, each compartment plays their very own role in the digestion of the grass.
+When the grass enters the cow’s stomach, each compartment plays its own role in the digestion of the grass.

 Cows swallow the grass whole until the rumen is filled.
 After the rumen, the grass then travels to the reticulum.
 Once the food reaches these first two chambers of the stomach, the partially chewed grass sits in these compartments that work as storage vats.